tarantool/doc/doc/reference/reference_sql/sql-features.rst

             -   Implicit casting among the fixed-length and variable-length character string types
             -   ``SELECT * FROM tm WHERE char_column > varchar_column;``
-            -   Fail, there is no fixed-length character string type.
+            -   No, there is no fixed-length character string type.
         *   -   E021-11
             -   POSITION function
             -   ``SELECT position(x IN y) FROM z;``
-            -   Fail.
-Tarantool's :ref:`POSITION <sql_function_position>` function
+            -   No. Tarantool's :ref:`POSITION <sql_function_position>` function
                 requires '``,``' rather than '``IN``'.
         *   -   E021-12
             -   Character comparison